Developing positive student-teacher relationships is a breeze when you practice these ten ways to connect with students.

 10. Make Personal Connections Each Day

-Speaking to your students as they enter the classroom and exit will help them feel as though they are a vital part of the class.
-If you are teaching remotely, start the day with a virtual greeting and question.
+Speaking to your students as they enter the classroom and exit will help them feel like a vital part of the class.
+If you are teaching remotely, start the day with a virtual greeting and a question.

 - End of the day – Have an exit question that the kids must answer at the end of the day to leave the room.
 Maybe this is connected to a lesson that was taught.
 Or, perhaps it is merely an answer to a question about the weekend.
 There are so many options.
 But it allows each student to be acknowledged as they leave the class for the day.

-Although it takes some work, making meaningful connections with your students is well worth the effort.
-Your classroom, whether in person, or online, will run more smoothly, your students will increase their success, and you will have the joy of knowing that you are positively impacting others’ lives.
+Although it requires some effort, making meaningful connections with your students is well worth the investment.
+Your classroom, whether in person or online, will run more smoothly, your students will increase their success, and you will have the joy of knowing that you are positively impacting others’ lives.
 It’s time to put some strategies into action!

 - SEL Morning Meetings